ster-the-pot/sw1_group/README.md

 3. Par Wilkinson

 ### Project Vision
-Empower Students to make the most of their studies by automating their class planning and improving their time-management through use of existing data in Canvas.
+To Empower Students to make the most of their studies by automating their class planning and improving their time-management through the use of existing data in Canvas.
 ## Daily Scheduling Application
 ## Iteration I: